 Automobiles: Privately owned automobiles may be used if the driver has requisite insurance coverage.
 IPAM reimburses the lesser of round-trip air fare or mileage.
 When used on routes served by a common carrier, the amount of the actual mileage or the lowest available airfare, whichever is less, is allowed.
-The mileage reimbursement rate of $0.56/mile conforms to Internal Revenue Service (IRS) guidelines.
-This rate is effective as of January 01, 2014, and is subject to change according to IRS standard mileage rate.
+The mileage reimbursement rate we offer conforms to Internal Revenue Service (IRS) guidelines.
 No additional reimbursement for automobile-related expenses, such as tolls, ferries, parking, gasoline, etc. are allowed.

 Our website includes general information about common expenses; individual cases may include other reimbursable expenditures.
 Please contact the IPAM Finance Department with any questions or special circumstance.

 Non-Reimbursable Expenses: IPAM cannot reimburse participants for the following expenses.

 If you are a long program participant receiving a stipend, your paperwork will be processed once you arrive at IPAM.
 You can expect the first payment from 25-30 days after the paperwork is submitted to accounting.
 It is important that you have either a social security number or a tax ID number.
 Otherwise, an automatic 30% will be withheld from your stipends.

 If you are a non U.S. citizen, your taxes will be processed through a software program called Glacier, a nonresident tax compliance system that was adopted by UCLA.